-Note: The Scientific Operations Director is available for consultation regarding your project before you submit your application. advice
+Note: The Scientific Operations Director is available for consultation regarding your project before you submit your application.

-Arrange for Safety Training for yourself and your lab members with the Scientific Operations Director.
+Apply for CMU IRB approval for the project.

+Note: As part of Project Registration, the BRIDGE Center will conduct a safety review of your experimental protocol.
+The Center and Safety Committee are happy to provide help and advice if requested.